bassdman/modulerizr/README.ownplugin.md

 #### context
 Every hook has a context-object.
 If you want to add data to other plugins, add this data to the context just by modifying it.
 You can also add helper functions.
 Look at [StarWarsPlugin v4 Example](#get-starwars-characters) to see how to get / add data to the context.

+## May the force be with you
+Now you have all knowledge to create a new plugin, my Padawan.
+Now the force shows you how to write modulerizr-plugins.

+When I forgot to note sth important, please tell me or [create an issue](https://github.com/bassdman/modulerizr/issues).